BasPieren/functional-programming/README.md

 This is the research I have done in the first week of the project.

 ### Data
 First after getting back the data from the [OBA API](https://zoeken.oba.nl/api/v1/) I started to look through the data to see what kind of values it was holding.
-The data was structured like this:
+The data was structured somewhat like this:

 <details><summary>Data Structure</summary>